elizamin-orucov/voice_assistant_with_python/README.md

 I made a simple voice assistant project with Python.
 You can speak with the sentences written in the dictionary.py file.
 The assistant will respond to the sentence you tell him.
-You can customize it by adding the sentences you want in English to the dictionary.py file.
+You can customize it by adding the sentences you want in English to the Dictionary.py file.
+You can search on Google with the do search command.
 The exit command is sufficient to stop the assistant.

 # Installation and run